LucioFex/DarkSouls-Main-Bosses/ReadMe.md

 ![](src/logo.png)

-You can move between the bosses within a 3D interface, to see a little about their lore.
+<p>You can move between the bosses within a 3D interface, to see a little about their lore.<br>

-The boss sections (Dark Souls 1 and 2) are separated by a button with the number `1` or `2` at the top of the page.
+The boss sections (Dark Souls 1 and 2) are separated by a button with the number `1` or `2` at the top of the page.</p>

 ![](concept/readme-presentation.gif)